March 2022

 The Game Called Climate

-International cooperation for the climate is an example of game theory with a Nash equilibrium and a dominant strategy.
+International cooperation on climate change is an example of game theory with a Nash equilibrium and a dominant strategy.
 Let’s look at the problem from a country’s viewpoint and construct the payoff matrix.
 We call it the country MY.

 Country MY